İDO: Fare system

 The İDO uses several systems to manage trip fare.
 Since the conventional boats are scheduled on intracity lines and are roughly connected with other rapid transport systems such as the Istanbul Metro and İETT Buses, passengers simply pass through pay gates.
-There is no pre-reservation or assigned seating and admission is fairly cheap.
-The pay system is integrated with the AKBİL passenger cards (smart tickets) which are also valid for all other means of public transport in Istanbul that are operated by the Metropolitan Municipality.
+There is no pre-reservation or assigned seating, and admission is fairly cheap.
+The pay system is integrated with Istanbulkart, which is also valid for all other means of public transport in Istanbul that are operated by the Metropolitan Municipality.

-Seabuses are more expensive and they are not as frequently used as the conventional commuter ferries.
-Passengers pay the fare at the pay gates and AKBİLs are valid.
+Seabuses are more expensive, and they are not as frequently used as the conventional commuter ferries.
+Passengers pay the fare at the pay gates and Istanbulkart cards are valid.
 The procedure is the same for the intercity seabus lines.
 There are no assigned seats for the passengers.

 Fast car ferries and conventional vehicle carriers also carry passengers with no assigned seat numbers; however, in the high-speed car ferries, there are separate sections for the Economy Class (downstairs) and First Class (upstairs) tickets.
 Conventional carriers do not require pre-reservation.
 Passengers are suggested to reserve their seat and car slot beforehand, although there is no assigned seating in the double-ended fast ferries.

 In an effort to improve customer satisfaction and the overall management of the fare system, İDO plans to switch to a dynamic pricing system similar to those of airline companies.
 Dynamic pricing implies that ticket prices will vary as the trip time approaches.

 İDO tickets can be bought from online ticket/travel agencies such as Bilet.com.
-In this case customers could be charged a small service fee in accordance with the conditions of ticket sale accord.
+In this case, customers could be charged a small service fee in accordance with the conditions of ticket sale accord.
 Dynamic pricing system of İDO is also available to a small number of select online ticket agencies.